Skip to main content

 1. Generate summaries, attendance, and MAP growth.

-2. Compile a portfolio if required.
+2. Compile a portfolio if you need to.

 3. Submit whatever your state specifies.